Saareem/gis-e4030-abm/README.md

 # Example

+Easiest way to run model with different parameters is to use [web application](https://covid19-abm.azurewebsites.net/) (if it is working).

 In the example below, we use the example data included in the package to simulate a day in the fictitious store given the parameters below.